UTTAM-VAGHASIA/UTTAM-VAGHASIA/README.md

 ## ☕ Support My Work

-If you like what I do, consider buying me a coffee!
+If you find my projects helpful and would like to support my open-source efforts, you can buy me a coffee here:

 <div align="left">
   <a href="https://paypal.me/theUttamVaghasia" target="_blank">